hai-vr/documentation/docs/products/prefabulous/universal/generate-twist-bones.md

 To use this component:
 - Add a "PA Generate Twist Bones" component anywhere in your avatar.
 - The tool will be setup to handle the elbow joint by twisting the part of the lower arm that is closer to the elbow.
+- If you're wearing arm bracelets, or a wristwatch, or any rigid object which is part of your arm as a SkinnedMeshRenderer (simple MeshRenderers do not count), you need to specify blendshapes that either show or hide those bracelets.
+These blendshapes are used to figure out which vertices are part of that bracelet.

 ## Option: Custom weight distribution